k2view-academy/K2View-Academy/articles/19_Broadway/actors/06_error_handling_actors.md

 This article describes the **ErrorHandler** and **ErrorFields** Actors which are dedicated for error handling.

-For information about the basic Broadway Error Handling mechanism, refer to [Error Handling](/articles/19_Broadway/24_error_handling.md) article.
+For information about the error handling mechanism of Broadway, refer to the [Error Handling](/articles/19_Broadway/24_error_handling.md) article.

 ### How Do I Use the ErrorHandler Actor?